eCR Now for COVID-19 Reporting

 Electronic Case Reporting

 Electronic case reporting (eCR) is a key component of the data strategy for COVID-19 and other outbreak management needs.
-With patient identity, demographic information, race and ethnicity, and clinical diagnoses, it presents the necessary case data needed for state, local, and federal public health agencies (PHAs) to manage cases, provide patient situational awareness, support reporting, enable contact tracing, as well as to coordinate isolation and other response measures. eCR can contain point of care and local lab results from clinical care sites as well as connect with electronic laboratory results when they arrive at PHAs.
+With patient identity, demographic information, race and ethnicity, and clinical diagnoses, it presents the necessary case data needed for state, local, and federal public health agencies (PHAs) to manage cases, provide patient situational awareness, support reporting, enable contact tracing, and coordinate isolation and other response measures. eCR can contain point-of-care and local lab results from clinical care sites, as well as connect with electronic laboratory results when they arrive at PHAs.

-When COVID-19 presented, eCR was just beginning operationalization by the CSTE, APHL, and the CDC. eCR was in operation in a limited number of sites because only a limited number of EHR vendors had implemented technical eCR solutions.
+When COVID-19 presented, eCR was just beginning to be operationalized by the Council of State and Territorial Epidemiologists, Association of Public Health Laboratories, and Centers for Disease Control and Prevention. eCR was in operation in a limited number of sites because only a limited number of electronic health record (EHR) vendors had implemented technical eCR solutions.
 The eCR team developed a strategy, eCR Now, for immediate and rapid deployment. eCR Now includes the following elements:

-2. eCR Now FHIR app that non-eCR enabled EHRs can rapidly implement to automate COVID-19 eCR
+2. eCR Now Fast Healthcare Interoperability Resources (FHIR) app that non-eCR-enabled EHRs can rapidly implement to automate COVID-19 eCR:

 - Because of the Argonaut work and the FHIR API, an app can be quickly developed that can be implemented in EHRs in place now.

-- The app will be provided to EHR companies and others for implementation and testing in their test environments by May 1st.
+- The app was provided to EHR companies and others for implementation and testing in their test environments in May 2020.

 With solutions for all EHR vendors and the ability to scale onboarding without limits, the obstacle to making these critical data available is the leadership to focus on its advancement.